 Hotel Dusk: Room 215 features multiple subversions.
 First, the inconspicuous sewing machine and adhesive remover that come in a package near the beginning, and whose only introduction is Kyle commenting that they're useless prove to be essential to completing the game.
 On the other hand, the screwdriver that he repeatedly and visibly proclaims will surely be useful... has absolutely no possible use at any point in the game — the only thing it can accomplish is getting you a Game Over if you don't put it back at the right time.

-Also, in one alternating cut scene in the snowy town I forget how to spell Flanoir, depending on who you talk with as Lloyd, you get a different trinket.
+Tales of Symphonia drops this in the form of necklace that Lloyd promises to give to Colette.
+First, Lloyd forgets to make it, then Colette drops a It's Not You, It's My Enemies on him, then it breaks, and is forgotten until Colette "dies" and it becomes the MacGuffin that saves her.
+Also, in one alternating cut scene in Flanoir, depending on who you talk with as Lloyd, you get a different trinket.
 Later, the trinket saves Lloyd's life by keeping an arrow from piercing his chest.

 The Fire Spears from the first Suikoden.
 When first introduced, it seems to serve no purpose, but Odessa insisted that Someday This Will Come in Handy.
 Later, the Liberation Army is flawlessly beaten by Teo's Armored Cavalry... only after getting back the Fire Spears they end up winning.